corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions.md

 }
   ```

 Designing a contract like this will suffice in many cases.
+Assuming that the constraints have been implemented correctly then the contract functionality and design is perfectly acceptable

 {{< note >}}
 There are cases where this design approach no longer fits the design goals of the system being implemented; specifically, in regard to contract extensibility, it's currently not possible to extend this contract to support additional constraints.